-- Local Address in the U.S.
+- Local U.S. address

 If you have any questions, please do not hesitate to email the International Center at email@example.com.

-Can I choose online classes only if I come to campus this Fall?
+Can I choose ONLY online classes if I come to campus this Fall?

 No, at least one of your classes must be in-person or hybrid.
 You will see codes for your classes that will allow you to determine whether or not a particular course is considered to be in-person, mixed (hybrid) or online.